bueltge/debug-objects/readme.txt

 = 2.1.6 =
 * Fix on activation for add the custom table
 * Add content of cron
-* ToDo: remove i18n possibility; to slow for faster debuggging
+* ToDo: remove i18n possibility; to slow for faster debugging

 = 2.1.5 =
-* Add Tab for all deaclared classes and subclasses
+* Add Tab for all declared classes and subclasses
 * Add Tab for all defined functions
 * Small change on style